Come paddle with us on a guided tour of majestic Cave Point.

 COME JOIN US ON A DOOR COUNTY KAYAK TOUR TO SEE THE SCHOONER FLEETWING SHIPWRECK AND DOOR BLUFF HEADLANDS PARK.

 SHIPWRECK & WILDLIFE TOUR

-This shipwreck and wildlife tour is the ideal tour for nature lovers and shipwreck enthusiast alike.
-Explore the bay with our new and amazing Perception Kayaks!
-This beginner friendly tour will lead you into North Bay, given it’s name by Great Lake mariners due to the fact that it is the Northern most safe harbor on the peninsula.
+This shipwreck and wildlife tour is the ideal tour for nature lovers, geology lovers and shipwreck enthusiast alike.
+Explore Garrett Bay with stable and easy sit-on-top kayaks!
+This beginner friendly tour will lead you into Garret Bay and Hedgehog Harbor located at the tip of the peninsula in the “Death’s Door” area, famous for its shipwrecks.
 Many ships were no match for the powerful storms and gales that the area produces.
 The murderous Alpena gale storm of October 1880 was especially disastrous.
 Waves pounded Cana Island Lighthouse, flooding the lower level of the keeper’s house and forcing the keeper and his family upstairs Many ships were lost in the great storm.
-Today the bay is scattered with shipwrecks, many that are still visible in the shallow waters.
-The most famous shipwrecks include the Cherubusco that sank in 1872, the G.J.
-Tracy 1881, and the A. Bronson 1875.
+Today the bay is scattered with shipwrecks, some that are still visible in the shallow waters.
+The most famous shipwrecks include the Schooner Fleetwing.

 Swimsuit, lightly layered synthetic clothing, wind breaker or fleece, change of clothes, towel, hat, sunglasses, sunscreen, waterproof camera, mosquito repellant, water, and a smile!